 CONQUEST CENTRE BADGES

 On completion of each topic the client is awarded a certificate.
-Material ‘sew on’ badges are also available to purchase.
+Material ‘sew on’ badges are also available to purchase (a few examples shown here).

 Areas of Special Interest

-Do you have a budding footballer, sword fighter, yogi or dancer?
+Do you have a budding footballer, sword fighter, a yogi (someone committed to the practice of yoga) or dancer?
 If you have a learner who has special interest, or would like to learn something we do not currently offer, just ask!
 Our staff have a wide variety of hobbies, and we know lots of people who are usually happy to help out… and if all that fails, then perhaps we can take a learning journey together.